spatialnetworkslab/identifying-meaningful-locations/README.md

-# Identifying meaningful locations in human mobility data: an open-source R package as a framework for comparison and reproducibility
+# Identifying Home Locations in Human Mobility Data: an Open-source R Package for Comparison and Reproducibility

 This repository contains the data and code for our paper:

-> *Identifying meaningful locations in human mobility data: an
+> *Identifying Home Locations in Human Mobility Data: an Open-source R
-> open-source R package as a framework for comparison and
-> reproducibility*.
-International Journal of Geographical Information
+> Package for Comparison and Reproducibility*.
+International Journal of
-> Science
+> Geographical Information Science

 This repository contains all the data and code needed to reproduce the results and figures in our paper.
 Although we are not able to share the